samuelmiver/RanSEPs/README.md

 </p>

-RanSEPs provides a framework for bacterial genome re-annotation and novel small proteins detection adjusting the search to different genomic features that govern protein-coding capabilities.
+RanSEPs provides a framework for bacterial genome re-annotation and novel small proteins (SEPs) detection adjusting the search to different genomic features that govern protein-coding capabilities.

 # How does RanSEPs work?